 The rehabilitation of the Conococheague Aqueduct in Williamsport has begun — you can learn more here!
 We thought it would be appropriate to take a look at the history of the aqueduct as it enters a new phase of its life.
 Read More

 May is National Historic Preservation Month!
-Historic preservation is very important to us here at the C&O Canal Trust, and much of our work involves partnering with the National Park Service staff to preserve the historic structures in the C&O Canal National Historical Park (NHP).
-Read on to learn more!
+Historic preservation is very important to us here at the C&O Canal Trust.
+Much of our work involves partnering with the National Park Service staff to preserve the historic structures in the C&O Canal National Historical Park (NHP).
+This month we want to highlight the important work of saving our places and building our communities through preservation.
 Read More

 The claim to fame for every historic site – being able to say “George Washington slept here!”